Canon EOS 80D Review

 Efficiently designed, just like the 70D

-The design of Canon EOS 80D is more or less the same as the 70D with a slight bit of up-gradation.
+The design of Canon EOS 80D is more or less the same as the 70D, with a slight upgrade.

 The viewfinder is now upgraded to 100 percent coverage, a headphone jack, and a custom setting slot on the mode dial.

-Moreover, its latest shutter mechanism is quite softer and quieter, which will be noticeable at first glance.
+Moreover, its latest shutter mechanism is relatively softer and quieter, which will be noticeable at first glance.
 It’s efficiently designed with a perfect grip and an optimized touchscreen for shooting videos.

 The camera also accommodates some of the latest features like Wi-Fi (with a decent remote-shooting app) and an in-camera HDR.
 Still, it falls short of offering some overwhelming effects.

-On the other side, the interval shooting timer can surge up to 99 shots( if you want more, you have to turn it off manually), and even though it is also capable of shooting time-lapse movies, that’s limited to the HD resolution and only fixes the exposure and focus within the first frame.
+On the other hand, the interval shooting timer can be set to 99 shots( if you want more, you have to turn it off manually).
+Although it can also shoot time-lapse movies, they are limited to HD resolution and only fix the exposure and focus within the first frame.

 Best deal on Canon EOS 80D

-One of the newest features that you will notice in Canon EOS 80D is the HDR movie, which can combine multiple exposures for each frame while bringing more shadow details.
+One of the newest features of the Canon EOS 80D is the HDR movie, which can combine multiple exposures for each frame while revealing more shadow details.

 However, the feature is only available when shooting in an automatic mode (Canon’s Basic zone) and at a higher compression rate.